 Students of LLA will never go without a meal.
 Part of the morning procedure will be ascertaining if students brought lunch or will be buying lunch that day.
 Monies are always sent to the office/kitchen in the morning to be added to accounts and students will not pay during lunch.
 This gives the kitchen manager an accurate count of the number of lunches that need to be prepared so food does not go to waste.
 It is also our first chance to identify students who did not plan for lunch that day.
 In the cafeteria, lunch aides assigned to each class will be trained to verify that every student has a lunch, the lunch is sufficient, and the student is eating the lunch.
-Any students who did not bring lunch.
+Any students without a lunch will be provided a meal by the kitchen manager.
+The kitchen manager will be responsible for daily tallies of negative balances and students who did not bring lunch.
 The purpose being to promptly notify parents of deficiencies and partner with them if there is a need.